kgdunn/pid-book/univariate-review/univariate-review.rst

 ..
 See Hodges and Lehmann (1970): there is a whole Chapter devoted to it.

 ..
-See: http://www.rsscse.org.uk/ts/gtb/contents.html: article on Teaching Independence
+See: http://www.rsscse.org.uk/ts/gtb/contents.html: article on Teaching Independence; see PDF file in Readings directory.